k2view-academy/K2View-Academy/articles/04_fabric_studio/studio_ai/07_ai_configuration_and_prompts.md

 # Customizing Agent Prompts

-Every agent in Studio AI is driven by a **prompt template** — a structured text file that tells the agent who it is, what it knows, and how it should behave.
+Every agent in Studio AI is driven by a **prompt template**: a structured text file that tells the agent who it is, what it knows, and how it should behave.
 Studio AI lets you view and edit these templates directly, so you can tailor any agent's behavior to your team's conventions, K2View project structure, or coding standards.

 ## Opening the Prompt Editor

-1. Open the **AI Configuration** panel (click the configuration icon in the AI Chat panel bar, or go to **View > AI Configuration**).
+1. Open the **AI Configuration** panel: click **More Actions...** ("…") in the AI Chat panel toolbar, then **Open AI Configuration**.
+See [Using the AI Chat](03_using_the_ai_chat.md#the-ai-chat-toolbar).
 2. Select the **Agents** tab.
-3. Click the **Edit Prompt** button next to the agent you want to customize.
+3. Click the edit (pencil) icon next to the prompt template you want to customize, in the agent's **Prompt Templates** table.

 The prompt template opens in the Studio editor, where you can modify it like any other file.